 It’s an unforgettable experience that allows you to take in iconic views of Sydney before enjoying one of the finest restaurants in the country.

-We ate at Cottage Point Inn and the food, service and location were all top-notch.
+We ate at Cottage Point Inn, and the food, service, and location were all sensational.

-It’s not cheap, but if you’re celebrating a special occasion, it’s a unique thing to do in Sydney and won’t disappoint.
+It’s not cheap, but if you’re celebrating a special occasion, you won’t be disappointed.

 A great way to see Sydney Harbour and the iconic buildings that surround is from one of the many rooftop bars in the city.